 Different college, but the practice at my alma mater was that when dining with undergraduates, the youngest non-mathematician had to figure out the tip.

-UpaCoCoCreek Premium Member over 1 year ago
+UpaCoCoCreek Premium Member about 2 years ago

 Bet he gave the paramedics 20%!